wklausing/ApolloACPlugin/server/src/ACPlugin/README.md

     "category": "header",
     "operation": "CONTAINS",
     "compare": "user-agent",
-    "value": "Chrome"
+    "value": "Chrome",
+    "policy": "deny"
 }
 ```

-This HeaderRule would display an empty string in the "TrackerDistance" field if the user-agent of the request didn't contain "Chrome".
+This HeaderRule would display an empty string in the "TrackerDistance" field if the user-agent of the request contain "Chrome".

 ## Purpose Access Control
 Verify the request via given purpose